lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Developer Eclipse Setup with Oomph.md

 - Java 17 or up ([download from Oracle](https://www.oracle.com/java/technologies/downloads/))
 - Each target language may have additional requirements.
 See the [Target Language Details](/docs/handbook/target-language-details#requirements) page and select your target language.

 **Note:** Eclipse does not currently support Kotlin, the language used for some of the target code generators.
-If you plan to develop Kotlin code, we recomments [using IntelliJ](/docs/handbook/intellij-kotlin) instead of Eclipse.
+If you plan to develop Kotlin code, we recommend [using IntelliJ](/docs/handbook/intellij-kotlin) instead of Eclipse.

 ## Oomph Setup